What Lies Beneath: Vets worry polluted base made them ill | Federal News Network

 William Collins, who is leading Fort Ord’s cleanup for the Army, said he’s never heard of anyone sickened by pollution at the base.
 Like the VA, Collins points to the 25-year-old study that found no likely human risks from exposure at Fort Ord.
 He said anyone can request a new, updated study if they want, which is what happened at Camp Lejeune in 2017.

-Federal health officials told AP no one has done so at Fort Ord.
+Federal health officials told the AP no one has done so at Fort Ord.

 LeVonne Stone and her husband, Donald, were living at Fort Ord when the base shut down.
 LeVonne had a civilian job there, and Donald had been in the 7th Infantry Division.